 - “Why do pale people get more moles?”

 - “When Santa goes on vacation, do the elves get to go too?“

 Inevitably, though, books are read and talked about here too.

 Nothing on this blog should be viewed as anything other than a mom looking for fun ways to spend time with her daughter.
 Some questions we’ll explore lend themselves to hands-on experimentation and some don’t.
 That’s why I carry an iPhone at all times in the field.
 The system’s limitations generally mean that I can only access one or two sites before losing my daughter’s interest, but that’s usually good enough to get me to the next question.
-While no parent wants to pump her child full of misinformation, I’m also working with a Seven-Year-Old here, and so am not concerned about doing the sort of thorough research you’d want to see in actual science.
+While no parent wants to pump her daughter full of misinformation, I’m also working with a child here, and so am not concerned about doing the sort of thorough research you’d want to see in actual science.

 So while I hope you enjoy my site, I wouldn’t base your next science report on it.